Meet the candidates running for District 1 Hawkins County Commissioner in the August election - NewsBreak

 Flood cleanup supplies available in Pound

-POUND — Pound residents needing cleanup and personal care supplies can get them at Town Hall on Monday.
-Vice Mayor Leabern Kennedy said residents affected by Thursday’s flash flood can pick up wet wipes, industrial Clorox wipes and disinfectant spray at Town Hall from 9 a.m.-4 p.m.
+POUND – Pound residents needing cleanup and personal care supplies can get them at Town Hall Monday.
+Vice Mayor Leabern Kennedy said residents affected by Thursday’s flash flood can pick up wet wipes, industrial Clorox wipes and disinfectant spray at Town Hall from 9 a.m. – 4 p.m.
 Toiletries will also be available along with a limited supply of mop handles, cleaning brushes and other supplies.

 Kingsport Times-News